lks95/haskellproject_battleships/README.md

 * Exception Handling for too many ships
 * Exception Handling for wrongly arranged ships (e.g. (1|1) and (2|2))
 * Exception Handling for input format
-* Exception Handling if a user already fired a shot at the coordinates e.g. "You already fired a shot at (1|1) and it was a miss!" or "You already fired a shot at (1|1) and it was a hit!"
+* Exception Handling if a user already fired a shot at the coordinates e.g. "You already fired a shot at (1|1) and it was a miss!" or "You already fired a shot at (1|1) and it was a hit!!"

 ## Tech-Stack